orbingol/rw3dm/README.md

  * For Windows, you will find the Visual Studio project files under `build` directory.
  * After opening Visual Studio, choose `Release` from the build combobox, then right click on `INSTALL` and choose `Rebuild`
  * For Linux, run `make install` inside the `build` directory
- * The install directory will be `build/install` by default.
+ * The install directory will be `build/install` by default
- * You can modify the install directory using `RW3DM_INSTALL_PREFIX` variable while configuring the project with CMake
+ * You can modify the install directory using `RW3DM_INSTALL_DIR` variable while configuring the project with CMake
-8. Go to the install directory, e.g. `cd install` or the one you configured with CMake during step 6.
+8. Go to the install directory, e.g. `cd install` or the one you configured with CMake during step 6
-9. Run: `python setup.py install`
- * Please note that on Linux systems, there will be `python2` and `python3`. `python` might be linked to one of these.
- * Please use the Python version that you linked the module.
-Otherwise, you will encounter import errors.
+9. You will find the executables inside the install directory

 ### Updating RW3DM

+If you prefer to update the compiled binaries on your own, you can follow the following list as a reference:

 1. Pull the latest commits: `git pull --rebase`
 2. Update submodules: `git submodule update`